aunghtetlwin-gh/githubAction-CICDworkflow/README.md

 # Consul CI/CD Demo

 This project demonstrates a multi-architecture Docker CI/CD pipeline with Consul service discovery.
-It shows how to build, deploy, and register microservices in Consul for monitoring and visibility.
+It shows how to register services in Consul for monitoring and visibility.

 ## Features
 - **GitHub Actions CI/CD** builds and pushes multi-platform images for: